francesco-costanzo/gold_miner_spread/README.md

 ```

 The script downloads price data from Yahoo Finance and outputs a plot and summary
 statistics of the backtested strategy.
+The cumulative returns chart now displays
+dates on the x-axis instead of the number of trading days for easier analysis.

 The annualized return metric and all cumulative returns now use a compounding
 approach based on the product of period returns.
 The strategy also subtracts